dennisvanhove/Spotty/README.md

 ## Using it on the go

 Spotty has no authentication.
-For this reasonI strongly discourage simply opening port 3000 on your router and allowing incoming traffic from the public internet.
+For this reason I strongly discourage simply opening port 3000 on your router and allowing incoming traffic from the public internet.
 It is encouraged to use tools like ngrok or tailscale to serve Spotty to the public internet.

 I personally have Spotty running 24/7 on a Raspbery Pi in combination with Tailscale, works like a charm.